On the Convergence of the ELBO to Entropy Sums: Convergence for General Exponential Families

 As distributions $p_{\PsiVec}(\zVec)$ and $p_{\ThetaVec}(\xVec\,|\,\zVec)$ we now demand exponential family distributions but without restrictions to constant base measure.

-\begin{definition} (General EF Models) \end{definition} \defStart{}Given a generative model as given by Definition \ref{def:Gen_Model}, we say the generative model is a {\em general} EF model if there exist exponential family distributions $\pZetaVec(\zVec)$ (for the latents) and $\pEtaVec(\xVec)$ (for the observables) such that the generative model can be reparameterized to take the following form: where $\zetaVec(\PsiVec)$ maps the prior parameters $\PsiVec$ to the natural parameters of distribution $\pZetaVec(\zVec)$, and where $\etaVec(\zVec;\ThetaVec)$ maps $\zVec$ and the noise model parameters $\ThetaVec$ to the natural parameters of distribution~$\pEtaVec(\xVec)$.\\ {}$\square$\\[0ex] \ \\[0ex] {}The main idea for the generalization of Theorem~\ref{th:Sum_of_Entr} is using the base measures of the distributions in Definition~\ref{def:GenEF} to define new measures for Lebesgue integration.
+\begin{definition}[General EF Models] Given a generative model as given by Definition \ref{def:Gen_Model}, we say the generative model is a {\em general} EF model if there exist exponential family distributions $\pZetaVec(\zVec)$ (for the latents) and $\pEtaVec(\xVec)$ (for the observables) such that the generative model can be reparameterized to take the following form: where $\zetaVec(\PsiVec)$ maps the prior parameters $\PsiVec$ to the natural parameters of distribution $\pZetaVec(\zVec)$, and where $\etaVec(\zVec;\ThetaVec)$ maps $\zVec$ and the noise model parameters $\ThetaVec$ to the natural parameters of distribution~$\pEtaVec(\xVec)$. \end{definition} {}The main idea for the generalization of Theorem~\ref{th:Sum_of_Entr} is using the base measures of the distributions in Definition~\ref{def:GenEF} to define new measures for Lebesgue integration.
 The derivations for the general case can then be done in analogy to the proof of Theorem~\ref{th:Sum_of_Entr} except of using other Lebesgue integrals.
 Before, however, we require some preparations.
 Concretely, we introduce the new measures and define entropies and log-likelihood in the spaces with the new measures.

-\begin{definition} (New Measures and Densities) \end{definition} \defStart{} We consider a probability space with measure $\mu(\zVec)$, and let in this space $p_{\zetaVec}(\zVec)$ be a probability density of the exponential family with base measure $h(\zVec)$.
+\begin{definition}[New Measures and Densities] We consider a probability space with measure $\mu(\zVec)$.
+In this space let $p_{\zetaVec}(\zVec)$ be a probability density of an exponential family with base measure $h(\zVec)$.
 The density $p_{\zetaVec}(\zVec)$ is normalized w.r.t.\ the measure $\mu(\zVec)$ (e.g.\,, but not necessarily, the standard Lebesgue measure of $\RRR^H$).
 We now define a new measure and the corresponding probability density as follows:

-Analogously, consider a probability space with measure $\mu(\xVec)$, and let in this space $p_{\etaVec}(\xVec)$ be a probability density of the exponential family with base measure $h(\xVec)$.
+Analogously, consider a probability space with measure $\mu(\xVec)$.
+In this space let $p_{\etaVec}(\xVec)$ be a probability density of an exponential family with base measure $h(\xVec)$.
 The density $p_{\etaVec}(\zVec)$ is normalized w.r.t.\ the measure $\mu(\xVec)$ (this can, for instance, be the standard Lebesgue measure of $\RRR^D$).
 We now define: